Can a CEO Work 8 Hours a Week? Yes, and Here’s How I Did It…

 With more time on my hands, I am now able to be a better father and husband.
 In addition, I created space and time to do something I have always wanted to do – which is to create a course geared towards financial advisors who want to become a force to be reckoned with in the online space.

 And you know what else?
 My course, The Online Advisor Growth Formula, is on track to add $100,000 in revenue to my business this year.
-This fact underscores the idea that more work hours doesn’t always mean greater results – and sometimes, less is more.
+This fact underscores the idea that more work hours don’t always mean greater results – and sometimes, less is more.

 None of this could have happened if I had never stepped away – and if I had never listened to the savvy productivity experts who forged this path for me.

-If you’re tired of working more to accomplish less, make sure to listen to the experts that study productivity like it’s their job (because it is).
+If you’re tired of working more to accomplish less, make sure to listen to the experts who study productivity like it’s their job (because it is).
 You might feel “stuck” working too many hours now, but a few small changes can make a world of difference.